 Maria Rosa Benso lives and works in Turin, Italy.

-Maria Rosa Benso is a member of:
+Maria Rosa Benso is a member, among others, of:

-APA, Associzione Piemonte Arte, Turin
+APA, Associazione Piemonte Arte, Turin

-PMNYS, Post Millennium New York School, international group of independent artists connected to MoMA, Museum of Modern Art, New York, USA.
+PMNYS, Post Millennium New York School, an international group of independent artists connected to MoMA, Museum of Modern Art, New York, USA.